 Let’s assume we’re the contractor who does the remodeling, so we ask them to tell their story.
 And I’m going to give you the one scripted question to kick off these interviews: “take me back to the day when you first decided that you might want to remodel your kitchen and tell me what happened.”
 And I don’t care if we’re talking about remodeling a kitchen or installing solar panels on my roof, or buying a car.
 I don’t care what it is.
 It’s “take me back to the day when you first decided you might need to do this, to buy this to solve this problem and tell me what happened.”
 And what that does is it makes us think of market research.

 Surveys are lovely because they’re easy to launch, and you can get a lot of data back pretty fast, but that’s not what this is about.
 This is qualitative research.
 Surveys are quantitative; 75% of people in this market category will do this if you do enough and get statistically valid findings.
 That’s not what we’re doing here.
 What we’re doing is getting qualitative research, which is about the quality of the data, not about the quantity of the data.
-And it’s about getting those people on the phone or in-person if you’ve got a chance to do that, or on zoom; I don’t care; and just ask them like a journalist, not a researcher.
+And it’s about bringing those people on the phone or in-person if you’ve got a chance to do that, or on zoom; I don’t care; and just ask them like a journalist, not a researcher.
 So, don’t be afraid; this is like a journalist saying, “I want to hear your story, and I want to start at the beginning of your story, which is for me the day you thought you might ever possibly need this.
 And then tell me what happened on that day.”
 Because what we’re looking for is the buying trigger.
-Why was now the time to remodel your kitchen, or install solar panels, or do whatever it is you wanted to invest in; and how do you go from that trigger point to there could be months in between the time they decide to do this and when they actually do something.
+Why was now the time to remodel your kitchen, install solar panels, or do whatever you wanted to invest in, and how do you go from that trigger point to there could be months in between the time they decide to do this and when they do something.

 So, how do you move along that timeline?

 We wanted to tell the story, so we get them at the beginning of their story, and we’re interviewing people who have completed that decision or are close to completing it, and we walk them through it.
 So, we might spend five or ten minutes just finding out why they decided that.
 By the way, when you ask people to take you back to the day when they decided to remodel their kitchen, they may say to you, “Well, we needed more.
 We needed more room for cooking, or we needed more.
-We wanted to expand the footprint of the kitchen, or my neighbor just remodeled her kitchen, or we really needed to get a room for more cabinets and storage space.”
+We wanted to expand the footprint of the kitchen, or my neighbor just remodeled her kitchen, or we needed to get a room for more cabinets and storage space.”
 But that’s not what triggered it, so now we’d say, “but wait a minute.
 You must have always needed more countertop space or cabinetry or whatever.
 What changed to make that a priority right now.”
-And we might spend five or ten minutes just getting inside that trigger moment because if we’re going to go out to a market full of customers and understand how to reach them, we need to really understand what that driving moment is.
+And we might spend five or ten minutes just getting inside that trigger moment because if we’re going to go out to a market full of customers and understand how to reach them, we need to understand what that driving moment is.

 What makes this a priority to do this now because everybody should have, and probably wants, more counter space than a dishwasher and so forth.
-So, what really changed to make it a priority right now?
+So, what changed to make it a priority right now?
 And by the way, we record these interviews, do a zoom call, record them on your phone, and so you can go back and listen to them later because you’re going to want to be intensely curious about that story and not having to take too many notes, and then you say, “Okay.
 So, once you decided that this was the time to remodel your kitchen, what did you do first to understand your contractors?”
 So, we’re just trying to understand which contractors might be able to do that for you; and so now you’re moving them down their timeline; their journey, so we went and talked to our neighbors, or we knew some friends that had remodeled their kitchen, or we did a google search, or we did whatever we did.

 So, you’re going to find out how they researched providers like yourself so that you can learn where you need to be so the buyers will find you.
 And you keep asking them, “well.
-That’s really great.
+That’s great.
 You asked your neighbors.
 What else did you do?”
 So, the first answer to any question is never an insight.
 Surveys kind of don’t tell you anything because you ask a question, and you move on, but the next question is great.
 When you talk to your peers, or when you did that google search, or when you went out on Yelp, what were you trying to learn?
 What did you need to know?
 What did you learn?
 What was hard to find?
 What was easy to find?
-What really stood out for you about the companies that you decided to consider at that point?
+What stood out for you about the companies that you decided to consider at that point?
 And so now we’re at sort of phase two of the buyer’s journey, and now let’s take them to the next stage: “So, how many providers were you thinking?
 Well, we had three.
 There were three different contractors we talked to.
 So, what did you do next?
 Well, we had a phone call, we had a meeting with each of them, or we sent plans to them, and we asked them to come out and talk to us, whatever.”
 By saying “what did you do next “and now here’s where the money part of the interview comes in.
 Now you say to the people, “well.
 When you got it down to the final provider, what stood out about them?
 What got the other companies eliminated?
-You thought they were really responsive to you and, so, that’s interesting.
-What was it that they actually did to have you develop the perception that they were more responsive?
+You thought they were responsive to you and, so that’s interesting.
+What was it that they did to have you develop the perception that they were more responsive?
 And what did the others fail to do?”
 And you want to spend time drilling into what they’re telling you.

 This is why it takes a couple of notes so that you can say you know because the people will be talking and talking, and I usually write words like “responsive” “the website looks great.”
 I’ll write those things down so I can go back and probe on every one of those.
 “And tell me more about the website.
 That was helpful.
-Was there anything you recall from the site that really made that one stand out?”
+Was there anything you recall from the site that made that one stand out?”
 Do you see how this is like gold?
 Now we got to the end of the journey, which is okay.
 “Great!
 So, what did you do to come to the final decision that this was the right company?
 Who was involved?
 Did your husband have to get involved?
 Was your wife involved?
 Was your partner involved?
 Were your kids involved?
 What did you do next actually to wrap that up?”
 When you do a number of these interviews.

 We recommend 10, at least eight.
 You can then begin to find patterns in what buyers are telling you in five areas, which you’re going to find out, and these are on our website at buyerpersona.com.
 So, if you’re listening in the car – some of you have to write these down – you can go to buyerpersona.com, which is easy to remember, and the five categories that you’re going to look for are patterns around buying triggers.
 What did they tell you changed?
 And by the way, it’s not one thing; you’re going to have three or four or five different buying triggers that cause buyers to want to remodel their kitchen.